 Recent experience includes advising:

-- Maurel et Prom on various matters relating to its upstream oil and gas assets in Tanzania, Myanmar, Syria and Iraq
+- Maurel et Prom on its acquisition/disposal of upstream oil and gas assets in various countries, including Venezuela, Myanmar, Tanzania, and Syria

 - a confidential client on its potential investment in a number of floating production, storage and offloading units (FPSOs) in Brazil